amirbahador-hub/Mandrill-Django-Channels/README.md

     ```

 ## Endpoints
-- `/` : index.html websocket client that will be notified when ever you have an event
+- `/` : index.html websocket client that will be notified when ever you have an event.
-- `/doc`: here you can access to swaggger ui and view and test all REST API endpoints
+- `/doc`: here you can access to swagger ui and view and test all REST API endpoints.
-- `/api/hook/` : This is the end point that you sould setup as a webhook client in mandrill app.
+- `/api/hook/` : endpoint that you sould setup as a webhook client in mandrill app.
-- `/api/events/` : a test endpoint to get redis keys
+- `/api/events/` : a test endpoint to get redis keys.
-- `/ws/email/` : websocket server for mandrill events
+- `/ws/email/` : websocket server for mandrill events.
 ## Architecture
 - Django, By default, is based on Model-View-Template (MVT) architecture.
 - I improved DRF basic architecture with my [cookiecutter](https://github.com/amirbahador-hub/django_style_guide).